- Clinical Structure

 Royal Columbian Hospital is a busy tertiary care, Level 1 Trauma Centre.
 We are the busiest trauma centre in British Columbia with the highest number of air transport traumas received in the province.
 We also have one of the busiest cardiac cath labs in the country that is paired with a high-volume cardiac surgery program.
 We are one of the only true general hospitals in the Lower Mainland with every surgical service represented in elective and emergency work.
 We are a high volume and high acuity centre with approximately 60% of our surgical volume being non-elective urgent/emergent cases.
 In addition, we also have a very busy high-risk obstetrical service and one of the best neonatal ICUs in North America.

 The Royal Columbian Hospital is currently undergoing one of the largest publicly funded expansions and redevelopment in Western Canada.
-The total project is $1.35 Billion and phase 1 (a new Mental Health and Substance Use facility) is due to open Spring 2020.
+The total project is $1.35 Billion and phase 1 (a new Mental Health and Substance Use facility) Spring 2020.
 This will be followed by our phase 2 – a new critical care tower with 18 new operating rooms (16 main and 2 obstetric) on an interventional super floor.
 Phase 2 will be opening in 2024.

 Kelowna General Hospital is one of two tertiary hospitals in the Interior Health Authority and is located in the Okanagan Valley alongside Lake Okanagan.
 KGH offers a large variety of services both in the operating room and out-of-OR services.
 In-OR services include Thoracic Surgery which is one of four major Thoracic services within British Columbia involved in Esophagectomies, lung resection, both open and video assisted.
 The Neurosurgical service runs cases on a daily basis with about 80% of cases being spine procedures and 20% being craniotomies.
 While the Vascular Surgery services provides care for major aortic surgery both endovascular (TEVAR and EVAR) and open procedures as well as carotid procedures.
 The Orthopedic services typically runs a daily trauma room and 2 to 3 arthroplasty rooms a day.
 There is major reconstructive Plastic Surgery and General Surgery including hepato-biliary and colorectal services.
 As well as Gynecological and Urologic services in 14 state of the art operating theatres.
 Also included in the services provided at KGH are Cardiac Surgery, providing about 600 open-heart surgeries and 40 to 50 TAVI procedures, with electrophysiology starting in 2020.
 The Obstetrical services is involved in 1500 to 1700 deliveries a year.
 KGH offers high-level, specialty medical care including 24 hr emergency and trauma services, ambulatory and outpatient clinics, and diagnostic/paramedical services.